The Paid Social Performance Battle – Oura Ring vs Whoop vs Fitbit

 Whoop 4.0:

 WHOOP strain is a measure of cardiovascular exertion that quantifies the amount of physical and mental stress you’re putting on your body.
-We track your strain on a 0-21 scale, both for your entire day and for specific workouts and activities.
+It tracks your strain on a 0-21 scale, both for your entire day and for specific workouts and activities.
 WHOOP measures your strain on a 0-21 scale.
 Whoop does differentiate itself as a coach.

 Fitbit: